 |Total (Extra and hidden costs)||8.86 lakh|

 So, you can see yourself that the actual cost of the apartment is increased by Rs.
 7 lakhs.
 Hence, the real rate is Rs.
 3240 per Sq.
 Ft. instead of Rs.
 2500 per Sq. ft. as advertised by developer.

-So, you should enquire about the above mentioned charges before paying the booking amount to avoid any surprises later.
+So, you should inquire about the above mentioned charges before paying the booking amount to avoid any surprises later.
 Also, if you are looking to get your dream home financed by a bank, please do account for the costs of procuring a home loan too.